 |Shuttle & Parking:

-Our complimentary shuttle will operate from 1 - 5 pm.
+Our complimentary shuttles will operate from noon - 5 pm.

-This yearwe have rented a school bus for our shuttle for more capacity.
-Watch for the yellow bus which will begin a continuous loop at the Stonehurst Manor at 1:00 pm.
-Other stops in order will be the Riverside Inn B&B, the Touring Center at Ragged Mountain Equipment, 1785 Inn, Adventure Suites and the John Fuller School parking lot next to the Whitaker Meeting House.
+Watch for the yellow school buses which will begin a continuous loop at the Stonehurst Manor at noon.
+Other stops in order will be the Riverside Inn B&B, the Touring Center at Ragged Mountain Equipment, 1785 Inn, Adventure Suites, the John Fuller School parking lot next to the Whitaker Meeting House, and Easern Inns.

-Watch for the yellow school bus!
-The shuttle will accommodate skiers and snowshoers but space is not available for pulks or sleds of any kind.
+Watch for the yellow school buses!
+The shuttles will accommodate skiers and snowshoers but space is not available for pulks or sleds of any kind.

 Planning is Important:

 Parking: There is a limited amount of parking at each of the trailside stops.
 Additional parking is available next to the Touring Center at Ragged Mountain Equipment in the NH Electric parking lot.
-Parking is available at the Whitaker Meeting House with overflow space available at John Fuller School and public parking area bordering Whitaker Woods trails.
+Limited parking is available at the Whitaker Meeting House with overflow space available at John Fuller School and public parking area bordering Whitaker Woods trails, and at Eastern Inns..